Y0Coss/docs-fork/pages/network/bring_your_own_ip/bring-your-own-IP/guide.en-gb.md

 On the RIR where the IP range is registered, you will need to create a **route object** for it (matching exactly the IP range), with the OVHcloud **AS number** ("AS16276") or your own AS number in the **origin** field of the route object.

-For more information on route objects, please refer to your RIR’s documentation page :
+For more information on route objects, please refer to your RIR’s documentation page:

 - RIPE - [Managing Route Objects](https://www.ripe.net/manage-ips-and-asns/db/support/managing-route-objects-in-the-irr)
 - ARIN - [Submitting Routing Information](https://www.arin.net/resources/manage/irr/#submitting-routing-information)